 - Enter the required details.

-- Attend your appointment with the documents to be translated, and your payment.
+- Attend your appointment with the documents to be translated, a copy of your confirmation email (you will receive this after you complete the Online Translation Lodgement Form), and your payment.

 Standard and non-standard documents